nuxt-community/google-optimize-module/README.md

 - Clone this repository
 - Install dependencies using `yarn install` or `npm install`
-- Start development server using `npm run dev`
+- Start development server using `yarn run dev` or `npm run dev`
+- Point your browser to `http://localhost:3000`
+- You will see a different colour based on the variant set for you
+- In order to test your luck, try clearing your cookies and see if the background colour changes or not

 ## License